DevExpress-Examples/select-a-series-point-marker-based-on-a-point-argument/Readme.md

 # Chart for WPF - How to Select a Series Point Marker Based on a Point Argument

-This example specifies how to select a point marker type depending on a point argument.
+This example specifies the point marker type depending on the point argument.

 ![](Images/result.png)